tjohnston-softdev/python-study-notes/chapters/02-syntax.md

 ```

 ## Get Data Type
-The data type of a value can be retrieved using the 'type' function.
+The data type of a value can be retrieved using the `type()` function.

 ```python
 baseValue = "Hello World"